BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/README.md

 - Utilizes the policy head to guide exploration of the game tree.
 - Employs the value head to evaluate board positions, aiding in the selection and back propagation phases of MCTS.

+## Documentation

+The project documentation is organized into several categories, each focusing on a specific aspect of the project.
+The documentation provides more detailed information about specific components, development processes, and performance analysis.
+The documentation categories are as follows:

+- **[Chess Encoding for Neural Networks](/AIZeroChessBot-C++/documentation/encodings/README.md)**: Describes the board encoding scheme used to represent chess board states as inputs to the neural network.
+- **[Chess Framework](/AIZeroChessBot-C++/documentation/chess/README.md)**: Details the implementation of the chess framework in C++ and the performance improvements achieved through the translation of the framework from Python to C++.
+- **[Pre-Training System](/AIZeroChessBot-C++/documentation/pretraining/README.md)**: Discusses the pre-training system used to generate training data for the neural network using grandmaster games and stockfish evaluations.
+- **[Parallelization](/AIZeroChessBot-C++/documentation/parallelization/README.md)**: Explains the parallelization strategy used to distribute the training data generation and training processes across multiple nodes and GPUs on the cluster.

+## Technologies

+- **Programming Language**: C++17
+- **Machine Learning Frameworks**: LibTorch (PyTorch C++ API)
+- **Chess Library**: Python-Chess (self ported to C++)

 ## Development Plan

 1. **Neural Network Implementation**